duosecurity/duo_php/README.md

 # Demo

-First add an IKEY, SKEY, and HOST to `demos/simple/index.php`, then run the following:
+First add an IKEY, SKEY, and HOST to `demos/simple/index.php`, and then run the following:

 ```
 $ php -S localhost:8080 -t demos/simple/